yktoo/yktoo.com/content/blog/0185/index.en.md

 * Already [known][post:134] Ben van den Dungen;
 * And, last but not least, the Director (also pictured on the very first photo), also [known][post:125] Alexander Beets.

 The four were rocking the place to the top—the last show, you know.
 The Lieve Vrouwekerkhof was stuffed with cheering and dancing people.
-Here's one of their videos called //Watermelon Man//:
+Here's one of their videos called {{< fl "Watermelon Man" >}}:
 ![](youtube:tL4l7k3-NRY)

 Here are all their videos: